 How long has it been since your website was updated to align with the latest in SEO best practices?
 If your business’s website hasn’t been updated in a while, it’s probably not as effective as it could be at attracting visitors and helping you convert them to customers.
-In addition to major changes to how search engines rank websites on search engine result pages (SERPs), there are some features and practices consumers have come to expect, even from small business websites, and you may be losing leads if you’re not providing them.
+In addition to major changes to how search engines determine performance of websites on search engine result pages (SERPs), there are some features and practices consumers have come to expect, even from small business websites, and you may be losing leads if you’re not providing them.

 Make Sure You’ve Got a Mobile-First Design